 A shooter in a justifiable homicide case will also have immunity from civil liability for the shooting.
 For example, a woman in her apartment uses her legally owned firearm to fatally shoot an intruder threatening her with a weapon.
 The deceased intruder’s parents may attempt to file a wrongful death lawsuit against the woman, but she would have immunity from civil liability since it was a justifiable homicide.

-If you have a loved one who was injured and you believe it was not justified, contact a personal injury lawyer today or a Las Vegas wrongful death lawyer if your loved one was killed in a stand your ground incident.
+If you have a loved one who was injured and you believe it was not justified, contact a Las Vegas personal injury lawyer today or a Las Vegas wrongful death lawyer if your loved one was killed in a stand your ground incident.